 - Misinterpretation of doctors’ orders, especially where drug dosages and frequencies of administration are concerned

 - Improper cleaning and re-bandaging of surgical wounds

 - Insufficient security for the persons and medical data of patients

 - Healthcare associated infections or hospital acquired infections, HAIs

 Generally speaking, a hospital is responsible for errors and malpractice committed by members of its staff.
 However, just because a doctor has “admitting privileges” for patients, and practices there on a regular basis does not necessarily make him or her an employee of the hospital.
 A doctor’s relationship with the hospital must be carefully analyzed if the hospital is to be considered jointly liable for his or her negligence.
 It is complex points of law such as these that make it important for you to be represented by a qualified South Carolina medical malpractice attorney.

 Put your trust in our South Carolina medical malpractice law firm

-At McGowan, Hood & Felder, LLC, our hard-working, no-nonsense South Carolina medical malpractice lawyers have extensive experience advocating for people injured when a hospital breached acceptable standards of care.
+At McGowan, Hood, Felder & Phillips, LLC, our hard-working, no-nonsense South Carolina medical malpractice lawyers have extensive experience advocating for people injured when a hospital breached acceptable standards of care.
 We are dedicated, driven, and committed to delivering results.
 Your medical malpractice case matters to us.
 If you or a loved one suffered an injury because of a hospital’s negligent practices, let us help you obtain the justice and compensation you deserve.

-Contact McGowan, Hood & Felder, LLC today.
+Contact McGowan, Hood, Felder & Phillips, LLC today.
 Call 803-327-7800 and schedule a free case evaluation by one of our South Carolina medical malpractice attorneys, or fill out our contact form from any device.
 We proudly serve people throughout South Carolina from offices in Columbia, Anderson, Rock Hill, Sumter, and Georgetown.